hortonew/monitoring-lab/README.md

 3. Grafana, with an integration to Influxdb
 4. A custom rust application that writes fake weather data into Influxdb
 5. A custom go application that load tests Vault (and the performance data is logged to Influxdb via the Telegraf input)
+6. Prometheus, using the blackbox_exporter to check HTTP status on a few endpoints

 ## Warning